 - Parodied by Malcolm Tucker in The Thick of It: "I'd rather slip into something a bit more comfortable — like a fuckin' coma..."

-- Inverted in the Star Trek: Deep Space Nine episode "Our Man Bashir", where Julian's sexy valet Mona, asks him if he would like to slip into something more comfortable (meaning more casual attire).
+- Inverted in the Star Trek: Deep Space Nine James Bond Parody Episode "Our Man Bashir", where Julian's sexy valet Mona, asks him if he would like to slip into something more comfortable (meaning more casual attire).

 - An episode of Herman's Head played with this by having Herman's date say something along these lines.
 While Herman's lust was prepared to strip down, the more logical parts of his brain didn't want to jump to conclusions, and settled for taking off his jacket and tie.
 When the date does indeed come back in something slinkier and asks about him, Herman says that he didn't want to be presumptuous.